w32blaster/telegram-notification-resource/README.md

 , where `chat_id` is `-1001005582487`
 4) optionally, now you can make your channel private, generate link and send it to your collegues

+### Forum topics
+If you want to send messages to forum topics, you need to get the forum topic ID from the field `message_thread_id` using any of the following methods:

+1) Get the `chat_id` and `message_thread_id` in the same way as for private channels
+2) or send any message to the topic, then copy the link to the message through the context menu of this message "Copy Message Link".
+In the link of the form https://t.me/c/2251248935/33/122 the first group of digits is `chat_id`,  add -100 to the beginning and you get "-1002251248935", the second group of digits "33" is `message_thread_id`.

 ## Use the resource

 The simplest example: